petergridge/Irrigation-V5/README.md

 ![GitHub Workflow Status (with branch)](https://img.shields.io/github/actions/workflow/status/petergridge/Irrigation-V5/hassfest.yml?branch=main&label=hassfest) ![GitHub Workflow Status (with branch)](https://img.shields.io/github/actions/workflow/status/petergridge/Irrigation-V5/HACS.yml?branch=main&label=HACS) ![GitHub release (latest by date)](https://img.shields.io/github/downloads/petergridge/Irrigation-V5/latest/total)

+# Deprication notice:
+* yaml configuration support will be depricated from version 5.1.22 - February 2023
+* legacy group features will be depricated from version 5.1.23 - March 2023

 # Irrigation Component V5.1 <img src="https://github.com/petergridge/Irrigation-V5/blob/main/icon.png" alt="drawing" width="30"/>

-This release is a significant change in the configuration from Version 4.
-While the functionality remains the same the configuration is now available through the settings Devices & Services.

-The **custom card https://github.com/petergridge/Irrigation-Card** V5.1 will render the program options specified in the configuration.
+The **custom card https://github.com/petergridge/Irrigation-Card** V5.1 will render the program options specified in the configuration and is also available in HACS.

 The driver for this project is to provide an easy-to-use interface for the gardener of the house.
 The goal is that once the initial configuration is done all the features can be modified using the custom lovelace card.
-With this upgrade the component is also simple to configure.

-This program is essentially a scheduling tool, one user has also used this to schedule the running of his lawn mower, so the use is far broader than I anticipated.
+This program is essentially a scheduling tool, one user has used this to schedule the running of his lawn mower, so the use is far broader than I anticipated.

 The information provided by the configuration is evaluated to trigger the irrigation action according to the inputs provided.